CodeMonkeyCybersecurity/hecate/README.md

 ## 6. Use the Certificates in Docker

 ### For a webpage
-In your docker-compose.yml, mount the local certs folder into the container:
+In your docker-compose.yml, mount the local certs folder into the container and point to the copied certs in /etc/nginx/certs:
 ```
 # docker-compose.yaml
 services: